Gavin Escobar: Dallas Cowboys

-2013
+2013 season

-Escobar was drafted by the Dallas Cowboys in the second round (47th overall) of the 2013 NFL Draft.
+Escobar was selected by the Dallas Cowboys in the second round (47th overall) of the 2013 NFL draft.
+After having mixed results from using previous second round draft choices in tight ends Anthony Fasano and Martellus Bennett, the Cowboys surprised observers by selecting another tight end, when there was a bigger need on the offensive line.

 He made his NFL debut with the Cowboys on September 8, 2013, at the age of 22, in a 36–31 win against the New York Giants.
 During his rookie season, he was expected to be a pass catching option in the two tight end packages, but he was used sparingly, registering 9 receptions for 134 yards and 2 touchdowns.
 He became the fifth rookie tight end in franchise history to catch multiple touchdowns in a season.

-2014
+2014 season

 Escobar remained in a backup role in his second season in the league, but was passed on the depth chart by James Hanna, who was used to block at the point of attack in the running game.
 He was mostly used on special teams and as a red zone target, finishing with 105 receiving yards and 4 touchdowns on 9 receptions.

-2015
+2015 season

 Escobar was unable to increase his role in the team's offense and remained as the third-string tight end, despite wide receiver Dez Bryant missing 7 games.
 The 12 games that quarterback Tony Romo missed also impacted his production, finishing with 8 receptions for 64 yards and one touchdown.

 Escobar suffered a season-ending injury when he tore his right Achilles tendon in the last drive of the fourteenth game of the season against the New York Jets.
 On December 25, he was placed on the injured reserve list, in order to promote defensive tackle Casey Walker to the 53-man roster.

-2016
+2016 season

 Escobar made a surprisingly quick recovery from his Achilles injury, allowing him to have a full participation in training camp, though he was passed on the depth chart by Geoff Swaim, who displayed better blocking ability.
 After being used primarily as a core special teams player and only participating in 29 offensive plays, Escobar became the backup tight end after Swaim suffered a season-ending injury in the week 10 win against the Pittsburgh Steelers.
 Because he struggled with his blocking, the Cowboys were forced to use offensive lineman Joe Looney as the blocking tight end in short yardage situations.
 Escobar finished with 4 receptions and one touchdown.

 Although Escobar had the size and continued improving his technique, he could never develop into a dependable in-line blocker.
 As with other Cowboys tight ends during the Jason Witten era, the team's coaches could never find a complementary role for him in the passing game, which limited Escobar to never starting more than 4 games and recording more than 9 receptions in a season.
 He played in 62 games (7 starts), making 30 receptions for 333 yards and 8 touchdowns.